-4.7.1 - 338 Avenue Interface Area
+4.7.1 Arterial Road Interfaces

-The 338 Avenue Interface Area is highlighted as 'Area A' in Figure 12: Interface Areas and includes residential and employment lands adjacent to and highly visible from 338 Avenue.
+The 338 Avenue Interface Area is highlighted as 'Area A' in Figure 13: Interface Areas and includes residential and employment lands adjacent to and highly visible from 338 Avenue.
 338 Avenue is proposed as an arterial roadway and a major east-west thoroughfare within the Town.
-A functional study is currently underway for 338th Ave and will determine the function, size and look/feel of the roadway.
+A functional study is currently underway for 338 Avenue and will determine the function, size and look/feel of the roadway.
 The functional study will also finalize the intersection spacing and treatment.
-The intent of the 338 Avenue corridor is to be multi-modal that will equitably accommodate vehicular traffic, future transit service, and active modes of transportation.
+The intent of the 338 Avenue corridor is that it will be multi-modal and will equitably accommodate vehicular traffic, future transit service, and active modes of transportation.
 It is anticipated the regional pathway network will continue along 338 Avenue, connecting communities to the west, Trilogy Plains, and future employment areas east of 48 Street.
 The interface area along 338 Ave should consider visual appeal for commuters, noise mitigation for residents, and overall safety considerations.

 In order to provide an attractive interface, a variation of residential densities, commercial uses, and employment uses should be situated adjacent to 338 Avenue to provide visual relief to the traveling public.
 High density residential uses and commercial uses should be designed, where possible, to have some street facing presence towards 338 Avenue to help activate the street.
 Low density residential uses and employment uses should ensure high-quality fencing/noise mitigation walls and landscaping elements are appealing for all modes of transportation along 338 Avenue.
+32 Street and 48th street will also contain a similar arterial interface between the road and community.

-- 4.7.1(a) The 338 Avenue Interface Area shall be located as generally shown on Figure 12: Interface Areas, along the northern boundary of the Trilogy Plains ASP. - 4.7.1(b) The 338 Avenue Interface treatment should include high quality built form, natural landscaping elements, pathways, and high quality fencing/ noise mitigation measures.
+- 4.7.1(a) The Arterial Interface Areas shall be located as generally shown on Figure 13: Interface Areas, along the western, northern, and eastern boundary of the Trilogy Plains ASP. - 4.7.1(b) The Arterial Interface treatment should include high quality built form, natural landscaping elements, pathways, and high quality fencing/ noise mitigation measures.
 Enhanced urban design and architectural controls should be incorporated for all buildings (residential and commercial) that back or front onto major corridors and interface areas.
-The urban design and architectural controls should be further refined and outlined at the NASP stage. - High density residential uses and commercial uses should include, if possible, some street presence towards 338 Avenue to help activate the street. - 4.7.1(d) The treatment of the 338th Avenue Interface Area should be generally defined through the Neighbourhood Area Structure Plan and will be informed by the 338th Functional Study. - 4.7.1(e) The 338 Avenue Functional Study will define the look, feel, function, and design of the 338th Avenue Corridor.
-The surrounding arterial road network (338th Avenue, 32nd Street, and 48th Avenue) are outside of the plan boundary and all connections and intersection treatments (ie. all turns, signalized) are at the discretion of the Town.
+The urban design and architectural controls should be further refined and outlined at the NASP stage. - 4.7.1(c) High density residential uses and commercial uses should include, if possible, some street presence towards the roadway to help activate the street. - 4.7.1(d) The treatment of the Arterial Interface Areas should be generally defined through the Neighbourhood Area Structure Plan and will be informed by the 338 Avenue Functional Study. - 4.7.1(e) The 338 Avenue Functional Study will define the look, feel, function, and design of the 338 Avenue Corridor.
+The surrounding arterial road network of 32nd Street, and 48th street are outside of the plan boundary and all connections and intersection treatments (ie. all turns, signalized) are at the discretion of the Town.

-4.7.2 Golf Course Interface
+4.7.2 Golf Course Interface Area

-The Golf Course Interface Area is situated directly adjacent to the Crystal Ridge Golf Course on the southwest boundary of the plan area (shown as 'Area C' on Figure 12).
-Future residential uses within the Trilogy Plains plan area should consider the unique interface conditions with an active golf course, including golf ball hazards and noise implications at various times of the day.
+The Golf Course Interface Area is situated directly adjacent to the Crystal Ridge Golf Course on the southwest boundary of the Plan Area (shown as 'Area C' on Figure 13).
+Future residential uses within the Trilogy Plains Plan Area should consider the unique interface conditions with an active golf course, including golf ball hazards and noise implications at various times of the day.